1) If you use a traditional coffee maker, beans-to-cup machine, or reusable k-cup filters, compost your grounds

 – If you are interested in trying these out (and dropping them off at an on-campus compost collection location), make sure that you are using BPI-certified compostable pods from brands such as Tayst or SF Bay.

 – As a member of AASHE, Tayst has provided all Pitt buyers with a lifetime 10% discount — just use the code AASHE10.
 Tayst’s packaging materials are zero waste (i.e., all compostable or recyclable)!

-- If you have a $1 Keurig machine from SUPRA, can’t use compostable k-pods, and/or use Keurig brand k-pods exclusively, you can utilize Keurig’s Grounds to Grow On program.
+– If you have a $1 Keurig machine from SUPRA, can’t use compostable k-pods, and/or use Keurig brand k-pods exclusively, you can utilize K Cycle program (formally known as Grounds to Grown On).
 This program allows you to collect your used k-pods and ship them back to Keurig at no cost.

 – Simply contact Greg Babbs or Imani Boyd to order small (10”x10”x10”) or large (10”x10”x24”) k-pod collection box for your office, enjoy your coffee, and collect k-pods until your box is full.
 Then, send the prepaid full box back to Keurig for free.

 – Want to learn more about where the pods go after that?
 Check out this video !

 – Pitt started diverting via Kuerig’s recycling program in May 2019; in the program’s first 5 months, we diverted over 750 pounds of k-pods from the landfill!
 By weight, 75% of a k-pod is composted, 25% is recycled — all by Keurig.

 Have unanswered questions?
 Reach out to the Office of Sustainability and let us know!